iliuyt/nssh/README.md

 ## NSSH

     NSSH is a SSH Keys Manager for node.js command-line interfaces.
-    It can generate a ssh key and set ssh key config and copy it to a remote host  with one commond, then you can use ssh login with name, no need for passwords.
+    It can generate a ssh key and set ssh key config and copy the public key to a remote host with one commond. then you can use ssh login with name, no need for passwords.
     Inspired by TimothyYe/skm , which is written in go language.